QB3/discrating/README.md

+This is the code of the paper "On the Limitations of Elo: Real-World Games, are Transitive, not Additive" (https://arxiv.org/abs/2206.12301).

 First, run `pip install -e .` in this folder to install the package and its dependency.

 Then one can launch 2 scripts which run in minutes: